List of Cars characters: Ramone

 Ramone (voiced by Cheech Marin in the films and video games, and Milton James in Cars 3: Driven to Win) is a 1959 Chevrolet Impala coupé lowrider who owns Ramone's House of Body Art, where he paints himself and other cars, including Lightning McQueen.
+He is Flo's husband.
 After Doc Hudson's death, Ramone took up the profession of mechanic for the residents of Radiator Springs.
 His garage employs the distinctive architecture of the Tower Station (U-Drop Inn) in Shamrock, Texas.